surrealdb/awesome-surreal/README.md

 - [SurrealDB Presence Demo](https://github.com/Odonno/surrealdb-presence-demo) - Demo project on how to create a realtime presence web application using SurrealDB Live Queries.
 - [SurrealDB Sandbox](https://github.com/plasmatech8/surrealdb-sandbox) - An offline browser-based playground for experimenting with SurrealDB.
 - [SurrealDB x OpenAI](https://github.com/Ce11an/surrealdb-openai) - Example of RAG using SurrealDB and OpenAI.
+- [Style Guide AI Assistant](https://github.com/lalanikarim/style-guide-ai-assistant) - A voice enabled AI assistant that lets you talk to your wardrobe.